Holiday rentals in Beadnell

 Grass-covered dunes climb up from the water’s edge past centuries-old stone cottages toward the town.
 The south end of the village houses Beadnell Harbour, the only west-facing harbour on the East Coast.
 The undulating stone structures here are 18th-century lime kilns, although today they’re more likely to store lobster traps.
 The main village is where you can most easily grab a bite to eat — fresh North Sea cod makes stellar fish and chips.
 Just a 15-minute walk away from Beadnell, Annstead Dunes Nature Reserve is home to narrow, snaking paths where visitors come to spot grazing wild ponies and nesting curlews, along with wildflowers and lizards.

-Top things to do in Beadnell
+What are the top things to do in Beadnell?

 Farne Islands